kwasi-amoah/sentiment_analysis/README.md

-BERTweet-Based Sentiment Classifier for X (Twitter) Posts This repository contains a machine learning pipeline for classifying X (formerly Twitter) posts into eight sentiment or thematic categories using a fine-tuned BERTweet model.
+BERTweet-Based Sentiment Classifier for X (Twitter) Posts.
+This repository contains a machine learning pipeline for classifying X (formerly Twitter) posts into eight sentiment or thematic categories using a fine-tuned BERTweet model.
 The project consists of two main Jupyter notebooks:

 🔧 1. model_training.ipynb